Mirfield railway station: Grand Central – West Riding

-The station sees a number of direct services to London Kings Cross via Wakefield Kirkgate, Pontefract and Doncaster, which commenced on 23 May 2010, however, Mirfield was not a calling point until the December 2011 timetable change.
+The station sees several direct services to London Kings Cross via Wakefield Kirkgate, Pontefract and Doncaster, which commenced on 23 May 2010, however, Mirfield was not a calling point until the December 2011 timetable change.
 In January 2009, Grand Central Railway had their application for train paths to run a Bradford Interchange (via Halifax and Brighouse) to London service accepted by the Office of Rail Regulation.
 In the December 2017 timetable, four trains call in each direction throughout the week (including Sundays).
 This service temporarily stopped during the COVID-19 pandemic but resumed in December 2020.

 Future

 In February 2019, it was revealed that Mirfield was in line for a new station as part of the £3 billion TransPennine Route Upgrade.
 The plans involve the reconstruction and lengthening of the current platforms 1 and 2 on what will become the 'slow' lines between Heaton Lodge and Thornhill LNW junctions, along with the restoration of the fourth line to complete the 'fast' lines between those two points.
 The existing platform 3 will be demolished under this scheme.

+The rebuilt island platform, which is fully accessible via lift, opened to traffic on 27 December 2025.